Navteq: Trapster

+Acquired by Nokia

-On 1 October, 2007, it was announced that Nokia would acquire Navteq in a deal valued at an estimated US$8.1 billion (€5.7 billion).
+On 1 October 2007, it was announced that Nokia would acquire Navteq in a deal valued at an estimated US$8.1 billion (€5.7 billion).
 Navteq shareholders approved the deal in December 2007.
 The European Commission in July 2008 ruled the deal did not violate antitrust rules, clearing the way for closing the deal.

 Navteq's principal rival Tele Atlas was acquired by TomTom in 2008.